The historic Thornewood Castle in Lakewood, Washington, has a long and rich history and is also called home to several resident ghosts.

-This magnificent three story manor home was built by Chester Thorne, one of the founders of the Port of Tacoma.
-Taking almost four years to complete, the 27,000 square foot manor was finally ready in 1911.
-Only the very best went into the building of the manor, including 400 year old bricks from an original English castle.
+This magnificent three-story manor home was built by Chester Thorne, one of the founders of the Port of Tacoma.
+Taking almost four years to complete, the 27,000-square-foot manor was finally ready in 1911.
+Only the very best went into the building of the manor, including 400-year-old bricks from an original English castle.

-After the house was built Thorne hired a landscape architectural firm that turned 37 of the estate’s 100 acres into formal English gardens that required a full-time staff of 28 gardeners.
+After the house was built, Thorne hired a landscape architectural firm that turned 37 of the estate’s 100 acres into formal English gardens that required a full-time staff of 28 gardeners.
 Inside, the staff included 40 servants to look after the needs of Chester, his wife, Anna, and their daughter Anita.

 Others have reported seeing Anna, Chester’s wife, sitting in the window seat of her room, overlooking the garden.
-Anna’s room is now the bridal suite which contains an original mirror from her time, where guest have reported seeing her reflection.
+Anna’s room is now the bridal suite which contains an original mirror from her time, where guests have reported seeing her reflection.

-Reportedly, the grandchild of a former owner drowned in the lake and occasionally guests have seen a small child standing alone by the lake, only to rush down and find no one there.
+Reportedly, the grandchild of a former owner drowned in the lake, and occasionally guests have seen a small child standing alone by the lake, only to rush down and find no one there.

-Now on the National Register of Historic Places, the castle now serves as a gracious country inn that has been lovingly restored, offering all the modern conveniences of modern lodging.
-The land also presents its guests the opportunity to roam the grounds, a lovely ½ acre sunken English garden, and fishing, swimming and boating on the American Lake.
+Now on the National Register of Historic Places, the castle serves as a gracious country inn that has been lovingly restored, offering all the modern conveniences of modern lodging.
+The land also presents its guests the opportunity to roam the grounds, a lovely ½ acre sunken English garden, and fishing, swimming, and boating on the American Lake.